FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 # Comments

-- We can add "comments" to our code too
+We can add "comments" to our code too:
-- Comments are hidden from execution in the script

 ```javascript
    var foo = "Hello World;"